Photography Terminology Explained

 Adobe RGB offers a wider color space compared to sRGB, another widely-accepted color space.

 AF Servo or Autofocus Servo is a feature, normally found on DSLRs, that allows the camera to continuously focus on a moving object.
-This feature is generally useful by wildlife or sports photographers that need to focus on a moving subject.
+This feature is generally useful to wildlife or sports photographers that need to focus on a moving subject.

 AF Servo is also known as Continuous Focus.